fanfare/disablegooglelens/README.md

 ## Installation

-This extension is available as a [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/disablegooglelens/).
+This extension is available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/disable-google-lens/dkapjhgpncbeiebegegdbpgfoabdkilh)

-On Chrome, the [latest version](https://github.com/fanfare/disablegooglelens/releases/download/0.0.1/disable-google-lens_manifest_v3_chrome-0.0.1.zip) can be loaded as an unpacked extension.
+It is also available as a [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/disablegooglelens/).